montaque22/node-red-contrib-ai-intent/README.md

 # AI Intent

 > This is experimental and subjected to change!
+This is unstable and may introduce breaking changes.

 This is a collection of nodes to help enhance existing automations to be utilized by chatbots and take advantage of LLM's like GPT.
 There are 4 Nodes in this collection: